 However, a Brazilian butt lift can also have complications, so your surgeon must expertly understand the intricacies of this fat transfer procedure.

 Sucking fat from one part of your body and injecting it into your buttocks sounds simple.
-However, the BBL is a complicated procedure that takes great skill and experience to do safely and competently.
+However, the BBL surgery is a complicated procedure that takes great skill and experience to do safely and competently.
 Also, your surgeon needs to have a deep understanding of human anatomy for the best BBL results.

 In addition to standard safety precautions and hygiene, there are several factors your surgeon should consider for a safe procedure:

-- How deep the fat is injected
+- How deep the fat cells are injected

 Injecting fat into the muscle or too deeply is hazardous and can lead to fatal complications.
 Some cases exist where fat was injected too deeply and led to fat embolization in the lungs and heart.